Exploring ideas on creativity through digital art.

 However, in my long and varied entrepreneurial career, I have jumped into unknown depths learning how to swim on my way down.
 I’ve built lives, started things that still stand and paved the way for others.

-Sorry Aunty Monica, I never claimed a title.
+Sorry Aunties, I never claimed a title.
 You should have advised the family to put me in art school instead of electronics when I came to Canada as an adult.

 Ah, well.
 I’m retired now, and there is still plenty of life left to go.
 I’m going to write about art and honesty.
 I’ll hone my craft along the way and hopefully inspire others to step out of their shadows and shine in their own light.